Vancouver homeless camp residents must leave Oppenheimer Park: city

 Published Wednesday, August 21, 2019 8:46AM PDT

-Residents of a downtown Vancouver homeless camp have just hours left to pack up and leave, after being issued an order from the city earlier this week.
+The deadline for residents of a downtown Vancouver homeless camp to pack up and leave has come and gone.

+The residents were supposed to clear out by 6 p.m.
+Wednesday after being issued an order from the city earlier this week.

+“We’re going to stay," said one man who claims to have been living in the park off and on for six years.
+"And if we have to come back, we have to do it again.
+But we’re not going to allow an authority to run people out.”

-An estimated 100 to 200 people have been calling Oppenheimer Park home, but were notified on Monday that they'd need to leave by Wednesday at 6 p.m.
+An estimated 100 to 200 people have been calling Oppenheimer Park home.

 The city said it had located about 140 units of housing where campers could stay, including recently renovated single-room occupancy (SRO) options, and there are additional shelter spaces available as well.